N-Maas/hivetui/README.md

 **Windows Defender:** It is possible that Windows Defender blocks execution of the downloaded files.
 This should be solvable by manually unblocking the files as follows:
 1. Right click on the `hive.bat` file
-2. Under General -> Security, mark `Unblock`
+2. Select "Properties"
+3. In "General"/"Security", mark "Unblock"
-3. Apply the change and confirm
+4. Confirm the change
-4. Repeat steps 1 to 3 for the `hive.exe` file in the `bin` directory
+5. Repeat steps 1 to 4 for the `hive.exe` file in the `bin` directory

 ### Linux ###